-This strategy works because by only risking a maximum percentage of 2%, traders are able to mostly protect their capital put into trading and in the event of a loss, the amount will not be as detrimental to your trade as a higher percentage would.
-The disadvantage of this strategy, though, is that market conditions are not taken into account and it does not give your trade enough room within the market to gain movement in your favour.
+This strategy works by only risking a maximum of 2%.
+Traders are able to protect their capital put into trading.
+In the event of a loss, the amount on a 2% risk will not be as detrimental to the trade capital as a higher percentage trade would.
+There is a drawback to this strategy though.
+If market conditions are not taken into account it would not allow your trade enough room within the market to gain movement in your favour.

 2. The volatility stop

-The volatility stop-loss strategy is a great method of stop-loss order as it is based on past price movements of a particular currency pair, which means that you can monitor what happened in the past and make decisions about current trades based on those trends.
+The volatility stop-loss strategy is an interesting type of a stop-loss order.
+It’s based on past price movements of a particular currency pair.
+Which means that you can monitor what happened in the past and make decisions about current trades based on those trends.

 3. The chart stop